Wildlife Management Area Overview

 Indian River WMA provides many opportunities for hunting, fishing, trapping, bird watching, and canoeing.
 One car top boat launch is located at the end of Red Lake Road, providing access to Red Lake and the other is off Nelson Road, providing access to the Indian River.
 The several ecological communities present on the Indian River WMA provides diverse habitat and supports a wide variety of game and non-game wildlife species.

-General restrictions for WMA's can be found in Title 6.
-NYCRR.
-Part 51.
-Section 51.1 through 51.6.
+General restrictions on WMA's can be found in the Title 6, NYCRR, Part 51, Section 51.1 through 51.6 (link leaves DEC website.)
 The use of snowmobiles and all terrain vehicles is prohibited on the WMA by posted notice.

 For more information, contact: